The Best Street Art In Bangkok And Where To Find It

 The second area to get your street art fix in Bangkok is along Soi Charoenkrung and into the city’s China Town.
 The long road, just a stone’s throw from the river stretches from Sapan Taksin Pier and into China Town, but the main area for street art is on three roads that branch off.
 You can find brilliant street art down soi’s 28, 30, and 32, and all are within a 10-minute walk radius.

-If you’re walking from Sapan Taksin pier (the easiest way to describe how to get there) towards Talad Noi in China Town the first soi you came across is 32 and is the main centre for street art in this area.
+If you’re walking from Sapan Taksin pier (the easiest way to describe how to get there) towards Talad Noi in China Town the first soi you came across is 32.
+This is the main centre for street art in this area.
 You will find lots of pieces of street art by artists from all over the world.
 The whole one end of the street feels like an outdoor gallery with one piece after another lined up until you reach the river.

 You’ll also find lots of street food stalls along the road, so it’s not too bad a place to grab a bite to eat before the short walk to Talad Noi.